sveinbjornt/Platypus/README.md

 ## Some notes on the code

-Platypus is very old software, dating back to the early days of Mac OS X.  It was originally written in C using the Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa APIs.
+Platypus is very old software, dating back to the early days of Mac OS X circa 2003.
+It was originally written in C using the Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa APIs.
 I made many beginner mistakes, some of which remain in the code.
-The software has gone through over three dozen significant versions.
-It has been patched, bugfixed, streamlined to include new features and was recently transitioned over to modern Objective C.
+This software has  since gone through about four dozen significant versions.
+It has been patched, bugfixed, streamlined to include new features and was recently transitioned over to modern Objective C. It's not how I would write it today.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.